Horizontal Asymptotes

 • Leading Coefficient Rule: Use the leading coefficient rule when the degrees are equal.

-• Graphical Interpretation: Visualize the function and its behavior at extreme values of $x$ to confirm the horizontal asymptote.
+• Graphical Interpretation: Visualize the function and its behavior at extreme values of to confirm the horizontal asymptote.